-The shine was built between 1934-1937 by Spencer Penrose to honor American humorist and actor Will Rogers, who died in a plan crash in 1935.
-Inside the shrine, expect to see murals depicting Pikes Peak region, a photographic history of Will Rogers’ life, and a small chapel.
+The shrine was built between 1934-1937 by Spencer Penrose to honor American humorist and actor Will Rogers, who died in a plan crash in 1935.
+Inside the shrine, see murals depicting Pikes Peak region, a photographic history of Will Rogers’ life, and a small chapel.
 While outside the monument, admire breathtaking views of the Rocky Mountains and Colorado Springs.

 Old Colorado City Historic District

 For small-town charm, head to Old Colorado City Historic District.
 This district is not only one of the top Colorado Springs sites for history, it also provides a must-see day-trip option.
 In fact, visitors may find it difficult to only stay one day.

 Old Colorado City features tree-lined sidewalks, art galleries, locally owned boutiques, specialty shops, and restaurants.
 In addition, the city hosts events such as Santa’s Cabin and First Friday Artwalks.
 Visitors are welcome to take a self-guided tour of the area and see quaint and preserved buildings, murals, horse-drawn carriages, and quirky shops.

 After exploring the top Colorado Springs sites, try these Colorado Springs outdoor adventures including Pikes Peak.

 Need a place to stay?
 View Colorado Springs vacation rentals.